 User provisioning integrates an external user directory with your Atlassian organization.
 This integration allows you to automatically update the users and groups in your Atlassian organization when you make updates in your identity provider.
 For example, with user provisioning, you can create, link, and deactivate managed Atlassian user accounts from your identity provider.

-You can only sync up to 20,000 users per external directory because some Atlassian products have an upper limit for total supported users.
-If your external directory has more than 20,000 users, you can still integrate your identity provider, but we'll stop syncing new users after 20,000.
+You can only sync up to 70,000 users per external directory because some Atlassian products have an upper limit for total supported users.
+If your external directory has more than 70,000 users, you can still integrate your identity provider, but we'll stop syncing new users after 70,000.
+Also, you can only sync up to 20,000 users for each group.

 Supported identity providers